The McCormick martingale optimal transport: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:form} introduces the notation and formulation of MOT.
-Section \ref{sec:causal} presents the motivation and several implications of the causality constraint.
+Section \ref{sec:causal} discusses the motivation of the causality constraint and its implications.
+Section \ref{sec:bicausalMOT} presents several theoretical results for bicausal MOT in the finite discrete case.
 In Section \ref{sec:McCormick}, we demonstrate the McCormick relaxations in both discrete and continuous cases.
-Section \ref{sec:num} shows the improvements of the price bounds with an illustrative example and empirical data.
+Section \ref{sec:num} shows the improvements of the price bounds with illustrative examples and empirical data.
 The appendix gives proofs of the main results.